-In order to maximize the amount of III, the attacker will aim at predicting as many eQTL genotypes correctly as possible.
-The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated with the expression levels compared to others, given in $|\rho(E_k, V_k)|$.
-Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize III leakage.
+In order to maximize the amount of HHCI, the attacker will aim at correctly predicting as many eQTL genotypes correctly as possible.
+The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated (i.e., more correctly predictable) with the expression levels compared to others, given in $|\rho(E_k, V_k)|$ .
+Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize HHCI leakage.
 Although $\rho(E_k, V_k)$ is a measure of predictability, it is computed differently in different studies.
-In addition, there is no easy way to combine these correlation values when we would like to estimate the predictability of multiple eQTL genotypes from expression levels, we use an information theoretic measure.
+In addition, there is no easy way to combine these correlation values when we would like to estimate jointly the predictability of multiple eQTL genotypes.
+In order to uniformly quantify the joint predictability of the eQTL genotypes from using the expression levels, we use an information theoretic measure.
 We use the exponential of the entropy of the conditional distribution of genotype given gene expression level as a measure of predictability.
-Given the expression levels for J^{th} individual, we compute the predictability of the k^{th} eQTL genotypes as where π denotes the predictability of V_k given the gene expression level $e{k,j}$. π can be interpreted as the average probability that the attacker can correctly predict the eQTL genotype given the expression level.
-In the equation for π , the conditional entropy of the genotypes given the gene expression level is a measure for the randomness that is left in genotype distribution when the expression level is known.
+Given the expression levels for $j^{th}$ individual, we compute the predictability of the $k^{th}$ eQTL genotypes as where $\pi$ denotes the predictability of $V_k$ given the gene expression level $e{k,j}$ . $\pi$ can be interpreted as the average probability (over sampling of individuals from the general population) that the attacker can correctly predict the eQTL genotype given the expression level.
+In the above equation for $\pi$ , the conditional entropy of the genotypes given the gene expression level is a measure for the randomness that is left in genotype distribution when the expression level is known.
 In the case of high predictability, the conditional entropy is close to 0, and there is little randomness left in the genotype distribution.
 Taking the exponential of negative of the entropy converts the entropy to average probability of correct prediction of the genotype.
-In the most predictable case (conditional entropy close to 0), π is close to 1, indicating very high predictability.
+In the most predictable case (conditional entropy close to 0), $\pi$ is close to 1, indicating very high predictability.
 In order to extend the predictability measure to multiple of eQTLs, we use exponential of the negative of joint conditional entropy.
 (Refer to Methods Section 4.1 for more details).

-Randomness left in V_k given $E_k = e{k,j}$ = $\underbrace{\exp(-1 \times \underbrace{H(V_k | E_k = e{k,j})}{\text{Convert the entropy to}} \underbrace{E_k = e{k,j}}{\text{average probability}}$
+Randomness left in $$V_k$$

+$\pi(V_k|E_k = e{k,j}) = \underbrace{\exp(-1 \times H(V_k|E_k = e{k,j}))}{Convert the entropy to average probability}$ frequency in the population.
+The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., $\pi$ is smaller for those variants.